 RULE 36.
-Report by Standing Committee or Permanent Subcommittee. - (a) When Reports Required. - All House bills and resolutions shall be reported from the standing committee or permanent subcommittee to which referred with such recommendations as the standing committee or permanent subcommittee may desire to make except in the case where the principal introducer requests in writing to the chair of the standing committee or permanent subcommittee that the bill not be considered.
+Report by Standing Committee or Permanent Subcommittee. - (a) When Reports Required. - All House bills and resolutions that have a cumulative total of 10 or more principal sponsors or co-sponsors shall be reported from the standing committee or permanent subcommittee to which referred with such recommendations as the standing committee or permanent subcommittee may desire to make except in the case where the principal introducer requests in writing to the chair of the standing committee or permanent subcommittee that the bill not be considered.